xasterKies/notif/README.md

 ### Why?

-I started building this because of a personal project I am currently working on.
+I started building this because of a project I am working on.
 I just needed a simple way to display system notifications in the operating system and all the other open source projects I stumbled on were a little too cumbersome for my needs.
 For a bit I started including this as one of the modules of the project but later on decided to make it a package so I could easily reuse.

 ### Features